- to go to bed, to go to sleepI sacked out as soon as I arrived home last evening.

 skeleton in one`s closet

-- a family secret that one does not like to talk aboutThe politician has a skeleton in his closet that he does not want to talk about.
+- a secret that someone does not want to talk aboutThe politician has a skeleton in his closet that he does not want to talk about.

 - a poor area of a city where many people have no money or job or good housingThe skid row area of our city is a place where few tourists want to go.